 Bala sharks live in fast-flowing river habitats where the current is strong, so you’ll need a powerful external canister filtration system.

-If you want to breed fish in your main tank, you can’t keep sharks in there; they’ll eat the fry.
+If you want to breed fish in your main tank, you can’t keep sharks in there, as they’ll eat the fry.
 It’s the same story with small shrimps.

-In nature, bala sharks east small crustaceans, insects, algae, plant matter, and insect larvae.
+In nature, Bala sharks eat small crustaceans, insects, algae, plant matter, and insect larvae.
 Tank-kept sharks will happily accept a diet of tropical flakes and frozen food.

 Feeding the fish a high-quality diet will ensure they grow to their full size and remain healthy.
 You can supplement the shark’s basic diet with veggies and diced fruits.